-- A. British Columbia Utilities Commission (Commission) Order G-123-09 approved Rules of Procedure, including the Compliance Monitoring Program (CMP) appended thereto, setting out the administrative framework for monitoring compliance with adopted Reliability Standards in British Columbia and revisions to the CMP were approved by Commission Order R-34-15; - B. Commission Order G-12-09 appointed the Western Electricity Coordinating Council (WECC) as the Commission's Administrator to assist the Commission in carrying out its functions related to Reliability Standards in the manner described in the Administration Agreement between the WECC and the Commission dated October 8, 2009, and renewed August 21, 2014; - C. Pursuant to section 3.1 of the CMP, by November 1 of each year, the Administrator will propose an Implementation Plan for the following calendar year for Commission approval.
-On October 30, 2015, WECC submitted an Extension Request to file the 2016 Implementation Plan by November 16, 2015 and the same day the Commission granted WECC the extension; - D. On November 13, 2015, WECC proposed an Implementation Plan for the calendar year 2016 (2016 Implementation Plan) for Commission approval, including a list of minimum Reliability Standards to be actively monitored, methods to be used for monitoring, an Audit Plan with Audit Schedule, and Periodic Data Submittal requirements;
+- A. On October 30, 2018, the Western Electricity Coordinating Council (WECC) submitted the 2019 Implementation Plan for Monitoring Compliance with British Columbia Reliability Standards (2019 Implementation Plan) to the British Columbia Utilities Commission (BCUC) for approval; - B. Order G-123-09 approved the Rules of Procedure for Reliability Standards in British Columbia (ROP), including the Compliance Monitoring Program (CMP) appended thereto, setting out the administrative framework for monitoring compliance with adopted Reliability Standards in British Columbia (BC) and most recent revisions to the ROP and CMP were approved by Order R-40-17, dated September 1, 2017.
+The ROP define terms used in the BC Mandatory Reliability Standards Program which are capitalized in this order; - C. Order G-123-09 also appointed WECC as the BCUC's Administrator to assist the BCUC in carrying out its functions related to Reliability Standards in the manner described in the Administration Agreement between WECC and the BCUC dated October 8, 2009, and renewed August 21, 2014; - D. Pursuant to section 3.1 of the CMP, by November 1 of each year, the Administrator will propose an Implementation Plan for the following calendar year for BCUC approval.
+Once approved, the Implementation Plan is to be posted on the WECC website with appropriate links from the BCUC website and Entities are to be notified electronically that the Implementation Plan has been posted; and - E. The BCUC reviewed and considered the 2019 Implementation Plan submitted by WECC, including a list of minimum Reliability Standards to be actively monitored, methods to be used for monitoring, Periodic Data Submittal requirements and an Audit Schedule, and considers approval is warranted.